-This renovation of a single floor in the historic Polson Building has achieved Petal certification under the Living Building Challenge for Place, Materials, Beauty, Equity, and Health & Happiness petals.
+This renovation of a single floor in the historic Polson Building has achieved Petal certification under the Living Building Challenge for Place, Materials, Equity and Beauty petals.
 We are the first architecture firm to have achieved this for its own work space, as well as the only firm to have designed both a Petal certified project and an entire LBC certified building.
 This design effort informs and exemplifies the strength of our commitment to restorative design principles at any scale.

 THE LIVING BUILDING CHALLENGE V3.1 – PETAL CERTIFICATION For more information regarding the Challenge:

 PLACE PETAL Imperative: Habitat Exchange When selecting a piece of land for the Habitat Exchange, we had three chief requirements: work with an approved Land Trust Miller Hull supports, on local land–ideally public property–that our staff can visit.
 Through Forterra, an organization we support through our financial constructions and volunteer work, we found a piece of undeveloped shoreline on Anderson Island in Puget Sound.
 Our exchange enabled Forterra to secure 18-acres of land supporting a delicate ecosystem of publically accessible marine forest with trails that is home to wildlife and fish including salmon, marine mammals and shellfish.